spring-projects/spring-framework/CONTRIBUTING.md

     mechanisms in the framework insufficient?
 Make a case that this is a general-purpose problem and that yours is a general-purpose solution, etc.
-1. Add any additional information and ask questions; start a conversation or continue one from JIRA
+1. Add any additional information and ask questions; start a conversation or continue one from JIRA.
-1. Mention the JIRA issue ID
+1. Mention the JIRA issue ID.
-1. Also mention that you have submitted the CLA as described above
+1. Also mention that you have submitted the ICLA as described above.

 Note that for pull requests containing a single commit, GitHub will default the subject line and body of the pull request to match the subject line and body of